RatseerOfRattesse/MACCWiki/docs/Schoolwork/French.md

 *Make a script set in a restaurant with characters ordering food.
 Perform with props.*

-Rat, Lochlan, Chuck, and Aston's: [PDF](../assets/doc/examples/French%20Restaurant%20Conversation%20starring_%20Lorthlorilien%20as%20Gordon%20Ramsey.pdf)
+Ethan, Lochlan, Chuck, and Aston's: [PDF](../assets/doc/examples/French%20Restaurant%20Conversation%20starring_%20Lorthlorilien%20as%20Gordon%20Ramsey.pdf)